-Select this choice to view the machine type and model of the computer, the serial number, the system board identifier, and the revision level and issue date of the BIOS code stored in the electrically erasable programmable ROM (EEPROM).
+Select this choice to view information about your computer, such as the machine type and model of your computer, the serial number, and the revision level or issue date of the BIOS code stored in electrically erasable programmable ROM (EEPROM).
 When you make changes through other options in the Configuration/Setup Utility program, some of those changes are reflected in the system information; you cannot change settings directly in the system information.
-This choice is on the full Configuration/Setup Utility menu only.

-• Devices and I/O Ports
+Devices and I/O Ports